Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: UEs synchronization, identification, and localization

 The \glspl{toa} of the \glspl{srs} received at the \gls{uav} from different \glspl{ue} are generally mutually misaligned, since the \gls{uav} is not located at the \gls{gnb} site where the \gls{ta} aligns the streams.
 For convenience, we select one arrival time $\tau_{\bar p,\bar u}$ as reference, with $\bar u \in \mathcal{U}$ and $\bar p \in \mathcal{P}_{\bar u}$, and express all others relative to it

 To reliably detect the presence of \glspl{srs}, the metric should have values close to unity (i.e., $M[n]\approx 1$) at sufficiently high \gls{snr}.
-Evaluating $M[n]$ on the reference arrival index $n_0 = \lceil \tau_{\bar p,\bar u}/T_s \rceil$ and neglecting noise, Appendix~\ref{app: expansion of detection metric} proves that
+Evaluating \(M[n]\) at the reference arrival index \(n_0=\lceil\tau_{\bar p,\bar u}/T_s\rceil\), and exploiting the quasi-orthogonality of different SRS signals together with the piecewise approximation of the correlation and energy terms (see Appendix~\ref{app: expansion of detection metric} for the complete derivation), the synchronization metric can be approximated as

 where $f_0(\Delta\tau_{p,u}), g_0(\Delta\tau_{p,u}) \in [0,1]$ depend on the temporal misalignment $\Delta\tau_{p,u}$.
 Figure~\ref{fig:f0_g0} shows that both satisfy $f_0 = g_0 = 1$ whenever

 with $T_{\mathrm{CP}}$ denoting the cyclic prefix duration.
 Outside this interval, it holds that $g_0(\Delta\tau_{p,u}) f_0(\Delta\tau_{p,u})$, reducing $M[n_0]$.
 Figure~\ref{fig:M_with_without_CP} illustrates the two outcomes.
 If the relative arrival times $\Delta\tau_{p,u} \ \forall\, p,u$ lie within the interval defined in \eqref{eq: high metric condition}, the metric attains its maximum value (blue curve) and remains 1 until at least one arrival time falls outside this interval.
 Conversely, if the condition is never satisfied, the metric remains strictly below 1 (black curve).